 * * *

 I finished my prayer to the Nailed God and sighed, hands falling to my sides and feeling the granite steps overlooking the battle-yard.
 Few dared to venture there, which was why I had—wearing a cloak of three layers of interwoven crow-feathers; and with fingers bedecked with rings of lapis lazuli.
-I’d chosen my favorite sharpwand—the one with the good-luck wolf on the end.
+I’d chosen my favorite blade—the one with the good-luck wolf on the end.

 I let out a low whistle.
 Far off in the darkness, someone matched my note.
 So I tried three notes, interchanging.
 Thrice-over the same notes returned.
 Then came the footsteps—three pairs, and the sound of canes clacking toward me.